 Program Element # 70 Overdose Prevention OHA Program Responsible for Program Element:

 Public Health Division/Center for Prevention & Health Promotion/Injury & Violence Prevention/Overdose Prevention Program

+Background:

+Substance use disorder and drug overdose are increasing health threats in Oregon.
+A 2020 National Survey on Drug Use and Health ranks Oregon at #2 in the country for rate of substance use disorder and #1 in illicit drug use disorder, prescription opioid misuse, and methamphetamine use.
+Oregon has seen a recent increase in overdoses from illicit fentanyl and non-opioid drugs, such as methamphetamine.
+The Oregon Health Authority aims to reduce the burden of substance use disorder and overdose through several key strategies, including increasing equitable access to harm reduction supplies, supporting overdose response planning and coordination, increasing access to substance use disorder treatment, supporting safe and effective non-opioid pain management, providing tools and guidelines to support appropriate prescribing, and collecting and reporting data to inform response, prevention, and policy.

 Description.
 Funds provided under this Agreement for this Program Element may only be used in accordance with, and subject to, the requirements and limitations set forth below, to implement Overdose Prevention activities.

-Funds provided under this Agreement are to be used to implement strategies that prevent opioid overuse, misuse, substance use disorder, overdose, and opioid-related harms.
-Funds are designed to serve counties or regions with a high burden of drug opioid overdose deaths and hospitalizations.
-Funds should complement other opioid initiatives and leverage additional funds received by other organizations throughout the county to reduce overdose deaths and hospitalizations.
+Funds provided under this Agreement are to be used to implement strategies that prevent opioid overuse, misuse, substance use disorder, drug overdose, and related harms from substance use.
+Funds are designed to serve counties or regions with a high burden of drug overdose deaths and hospitalizations.
+Funds should complement other substance use disorder or overdose prevention initiatives and leverage additional funds received by other organizations throughout the county to reduce overdose deaths and hospitalizations.

-Recipients are expected to collaborate with multi-disciplinary stakeholders to develop, plan and implement an overdose emergency response plan and collaborate with other opioid related projects within the county that address the community’s challenges related to drug overdose deaths
+Recipients are expected to collaborate with multi-disciplinary partners and interest groups to develop, plan, implement, and evaluate culturally relevant interventions using tailored prevention strategies that emphasize reaching groups disproportionately affected by substance use disorder and overdose.
+Recipients should collaborate with other projects within the county that address the community’s challenges related to drug overdose deaths.
+The funded activities for this Program Element seek to promote OHA’s overdose prevention aims and collaboration expectations.

 Program Components to be funded for this Program Element are:

-Convene or strengthen a county and/or regional multisector stakeholder coordinating body to assist with strategic planning and implementation of substance use disorder prevention efforts.
-Include stakeholders such as: collaborating providers and organizations, Coordinated Care Organizations, peer recovery mentor organizations, persons with lived experiences, and representatives of diverse populations.
+Convene or strengthen a county and/or regional coordinating body comprised of multisector partners to assist with strategic planning and implementation of substance use disorder and/or overdose prevention efforts.
+Include stakeholders such as: collaborating providers and organizations, Coordinated Care Organizations, peer recovery mentor organizations, law enforcement and first responder agencies, harm reduction organizations, persons with lived experiences, and representatives of diverse populations.

-Develop, plan and implement an overdose emergency response plan.
-Convene and coordinate with local partners (i.e. health preparedness, law enforcement, first responders, hospital emergency departments, harm reduction partners, and others).
+Develop, plan, implement, and evaluate an overdose emergency response plan.
+Convene and coordinate with local partners (i.e. health preparedness, law enforcement, first responders, hospital emergency departments, harm reduction partners, substance misuse prevention partners, and others).
 Assess and update response plans throughout the grant period.